dgroomes/libraries-the-book-kind/README.md

 ## Description

-This is a personal-interest project that combines my continuous learning of web technologies with a real-life example.
+This is a personal-interest project that combines my continuous learning of web technologies with a real-life example:
+Hennepin County Libraries!

 ## Instructions